nandani2104s/user-login-app/README.md

 # user-login-app
 User Login App

 A simple web application that allows users to sign up, log in, and manage their accounts.
-Built using Flask (Python) and basic HTML/CSS.
+Built using Flask (Python) and basic HTML.

 Features